Ranushklakmal/PAF-Group/README.md

 # PAF-GroupBuild
-Restful CRUD API for a E-commerce webapp using Spring Boot, Mysql, JPA and Hibernate.
+Restful CRUD API for a E-commerce webapp using Spring Boot, Mysql.
 Requirements

     Java - 1.8.x